digiseg-labs/api-client-go/openapi/docs/ListPaginationMetaPage.md

 `func (o *ListPaginationMetaPage) HasLastCursor() bool`

 HasLastCursor returns a boolean if a field has been set.

+### GetRangeTruncated

+`func (o *ListPaginationMetaPage) GetRangeTruncated() bool`

+GetRangeTruncated returns the RangeTruncated field if non-nil, zero value otherwise.

+### GetRangeTruncatedOk

+`func (o *ListPaginationMetaPage) GetRangeTruncatedOk() (*bool, bool)`

+GetRangeTruncatedOk returns a tuple with the RangeTruncated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRangeTruncated

+`func (o *ListPaginationMetaPage) SetRangeTruncated(v bool)`

+SetRangeTruncated sets RangeTruncated field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)